Anarion-zuo/MIT-6.824/src/raft/log.md

 ## lab2D

-### SnapshotBasic

-### SnapshotInstall

 After installing a snapshot, leader must populate the snapshot to all followers.
 This is equivalent to fast-forward a follower's log to the place of the snapshot.

 To accomplish this, I tried to slow down the process of trimming logs in leader.
 This would not work, because there can always be a follower lagging too much behind, rendering the log compaction to no avail.

 The correct way of doing this is to check a follower's state when sending AppendEntries to it, and send InstallSnapshot instead if the follower lags behind the current compacted log of the leader.
-Let me try this tomorrow!!!
+It works for this test.

+Be careful to pass correct parameters when calling functions whose params are adjacent and with the same type.
+Do not pass index to term, or vise versa.

+All Commands should be interpreted as int, though whether this limits the range of application is unknown.

+Should persist lastSnapshotIndex.
+Find all appearances of it.
+Then we are done.

+There is a tiny problem at when in crash tests.
+Cannot agree on certain things, but this happens only when raft runs for too long a time.
+Perhaps I will return to this in the future.